 So ladies, be understanding if he vocalizes a need for more sex.
 Together, work out a compromise that will allow you both to feel fulfilled.

 Guys, there are ways to make her want more sex.
-More on that in my next post: Women & Sex—understanding her mind.
+More on that in my next post: Women & Sex—what every guy needs to know.